Here is the ultimate one-page list of careers in medicine and health care.

 Emergency workers are on the frontline of saving lives and include health professionals who are trained to provide immediate medical assistance.

 Paramedics provide urgent medical attention in emergency situations, transporting patients to the hospital.
 The qualifications and experience needed depend on the employer and location, and individual states have their own requirements.
-To be employed as a graduate paramedic or qualified paramedic, you need tertiary qualifications in paramedical science or paramedicine.
+To work as a graduate paramedic or qualified paramedic, you need tertiary qualifications in paramedical science or paramedicine.
 This might be a degree or diploma.
 The program you choose must be approved by the Council of Ambulance Authorities.
 You’ll need a driver’s license, probably a C class license, to participate.
 Registration with your state’s ambulance service is required.
-To be successful in this field, you must be able to deal effectively with stressful situations.
+To suceed in this field, you must be able to deal effectively with stressful situations.

 Job examples: intensive care paramedic, onsite paramedic, paramedic.